markharrison/Lab_AzureDevOps_orig/azuredevops-4.md

 ![](Images/TPAccessibility3.png)

-Now add a User Story to get detected issues fixed !
+Now add a User Story to get the detected issues fixed !

 ---